flasgger/flasgger/README.md

 # Customize default configurations

-Custom configurations such as a different specs route can be provided to Flasgger:
+Custom configurations such as a different specs route or disabling Swagger UI can be provided to Flasgger:

 ```python
 swagger_config = {